-4.10 Ashton has a small number of successful small businesses, including those remaining on agriculture.
-Other local employment opportunities are largely people working from home, the relatively poor state of mobile and broadband communications was raised in our survey.
-Draft Policy ANDP2 seeks to protect and support the future development of local employment by protecting the main business uses and by supporting further small business development and homeworking.
-Policy AND2 is in general conformity with WNJCS Policy R2 - Rural Economy and provides more locally specific policy for appropriate business development.
+4.10 Ashton has a small number of successful small businesses, including those remaining in agriculture.
+Other local employment opportunities are largely people working from home, despite the relatively poor state of mobile and broadband communications that was raised in the Questionnaire Survey.
+Policy ANDP2 seeks to protect and support the future development of local employment by protecting the main business uses and by supporting further small business development and homeworking.
+Policy AND2 is in general conformity with WNJCS Policy R2 - Rural

+Economy and provides more locally specific policy for appropriate business development.